channveerswamiHiremath/FreshService-Assistant/README.md

 An AI system to answer questions about the Freshservice API.
 It scrapes official documentation and uses a RAG pipeline with Google Gemini LLM for accurate answers.

-*cite: Developed for the Artificial Intelligence Intern Assessment.*
+*cite: Developed for the AIML Intern Assessment.*

 ---